-Filming locations: USA (California)
+Filming locations: United States of America (California)

-A young man with Tourette Syndrome and an anorexic girl run away from an experiential mental health facility, kidnapping his OCD room-mate and embarking on a life-changing road trip to take his mother’s ashes to the ocean.
+A young man with Tourette Syndrome and an anorexic girl run away from an experiential mental health facility, kidnapping his OCD roommate and embarking on a life-changing road trip to take his mother’s ashes to the ocean.
 With Dev Patel (who also starred in Slumdog Millionaire and The [Second] Best Exotic Marigold Hotel) and relatively unknown actors Robert Sheehan and Zoë Kravitz.

-A coming of age movie with incredibly compelling characters and beautiful landscapes, it also gives you an appreciation for what it might be like to live with a mental illness.
+A coming-of-age movie with incredibly compelling characters and beautiful landscapes, it also gives you an appreciation for what it might be like to live with a mental illness.

 42. Wild (2014/7.1)

 This movie follows Cheryl who hikes 1,800km along the Pacific Crest Trail, facing her demons, grieving for her mother and healing herself in the process.
-The movie was nominated for two Oscars – Best Actress in a Leading role (Reese Witherspoon) and Best Actress in a Supporting Role (Laura Dern).
+The movie was nominated for two Oscars – Best Actress in a Leading Role (Reese Witherspoon) and Best Actress in a Supporting Role (Laura Dern).